VI. ACADEMIC INTEGRITY: POLICIES & PROCEDURES

 If the student so requests, the Committee will meet with and question the student.
 The student may also propose relevant witnesses from which it would like the Committee to hear.
 If the student wishes to propose witnesses, the student must submit their names in writing to the Adjudication Committee, along with their relationship to the student, if any, and the nature of their testimony.
 The Committee will decide whether to hear from these witnesses.

-Because the meeting between the Committee and the student is fundamentally an academic proceeding, not a legal one, the student is expected to represent himself or herself, and to speak on his or her own behalf.
+Because the meeting between the Committee and the student is fundamentally an academic proceeding, not a legal one, the student is expected to represent themself and to speak on their own behalf.
 The student may not be represented by counsel, nor may anyone participate in the meeting who is not a material witness.
 The student may be accompanied by one person, such as a friend or family member, but that individual may not participate in the proceedings.
-Should that person also be an attorney, he or she has a professional obligation to so inform the Committee in advance, in which case the Committee reserves the right to have a representative from the Office of University Counsel present.
+Should that person also be an attorney, they have a professional obligation to so inform the Committee in advance, in which case the Committee reserves the right to have a representative from the Office of University Counsel present.

 The Committee may also interview additional witnesses and/or review any additional material that it believes would be helpful or relevant to its decision-making process.
 The student against whom the allegations are brought shall have the right to be present as an observer to all witness interviews conducted by the Adjudication Committee.
 Interviews conducted by the Adjudication Committee may be recorded at the discretion of the Graduate School.